Where We Are

 May we all learn what it means to walk the path of repair and healing.

-This land acknowledgement was created with the guidance of Vickie Jeffries of the
+*This land acknowledgement was created under the guidance of Vickie Jeffries of the

 Behind Our Name